-The 2014 Black Sears Estate Cabernet Sauvignon posesses a rare harmony in fruit and structure that will allow early drinking as well as aging.
+The 2016 Black Sears Estate Cabernet Sauvignon might be the most fruit-forward vintage we have seen yet.
 For a young Cabernet from over 2400-ft, the tannins are remarkably supple and well integrated.
 One could easily mistake this for a bottle with five or more years in the cellar.
-The '14 is rich, fruit driven, and shows a wonderful aromatic tension, balanced palate, and vivid finish.
-This is very much a site-driven vintage, seemingly unaffected by the drought, the weather patterns during the growing season, or even the big earthquake of August 24.
+The 2016 is rich, vuluptuous, black-fruit-driven, and shows a wonderful aromatic tension, balanced palate, and a sunny finish.

-The nose resonates with aromas of baking spices, warm cedar mulch, coffee, and cocoa.
-On the palate, this high-elevation Cabernet delivers classic Howell Mountain notes of charred meat, bramble, cranberry compote, crushed rock, and an uplifting dried herb finish that is clean and lasts for just enough time to leave a structured impression.
+The nose resonates with aromas of baking spices, warm cedar mulch, tobacco, and leather.
+On the palate, this high-elevation Cabernet delivers classic Howell Mountain notes of charred meat, black pepper, black currant, crushed rock, and an uplifting, fresh herbal finish that is clean and lasts for just enough time to leave a structured impression.

 21 months on 100% French Oak (2/3 new, 1/3 year-old)